zarzycki/betacast/README.md

 2. If you want to pass an empty string in, you must define the key as `"___"` (three underscores) since spaces break the splitting.
 3. Namelist files may include comments by specifying `#` as the first character of a line.

-### 3.1 Edit machine file for your particular system
+### 2.1 Edit machine file for your particular system

 In `${BETACAST}/machine_files` there are sample files that define where folders and data files will be stored for your system.
-There are suggested configurations for Cheyenne and Cori-NERSC, but you may edit these for your workflow or copy/paste for a different system (i.e., university cluster).
+There are suggested configurations for NCAR Derecho and NERSC Perlmutter, but you may edit these for your workflow or copy/paste for a different system (i.e., university cluster).

 | Namelist Variable | Description |
 | --- | --- |